 Acquisitions and Rapid Cataloging Services (ARCS)

-Acquisitions and Rapid Cataloging Services (ARCS) is one of five units that reports to the Associate Dean for Collections and Content; the other units are Cataloging and Metadata Services (CAMS), Collections and Content Strategy, Gifts Program, and Preservation/Conservation.
+Acquisitions and Rapid Cataloging Services (ARCS) is one of four departments that reports to the Associate Dean for Collections and Content; the other departments are Cataloging and Metadata Services (CAMS), Collection Analysis & Strategy (CAS), and Preservation/Conservation.
 ARCS is the Libraries' central acquisitions unit for materials in all formats, including government publications.
-Wherever possible, ARCS performs simple cataloging on receipt for newly acquired monographs using copy from the Library of Congress and OCLC member libraries; items that cannot be quick cataloged and electronic serials without records in the Alma knowledge base are distributed to staff in CAMS.
+Wherever possible, ARCS also performs simple copy cataloging on receipt for newly acquired print monographs and activates newly acquired electronic serials in the Alma knowledge base.
+Monographs that cannot be quick cataloged and electronic serials without records in the Alma knowledge base are distributed to staff in CAMS.